jimfenton/800-63A-ImplGuide/comment_help.md

 If you are familiar with GitHub you are also welcome to provide suggestions to concrete changes as a pull request (PR).
 We prefer PRs as follows:

-1. Fork a copy of USNISTGOV/800-63-3 to your own organization/personal space.
+1. Fork a copy of usnistgov/800-63A-ImplGuide to your own organization/personal space.
 2. Create a branch in your fork, named specifically for the edit you propose.
-We prefer focused PR's rather than broad-sweeping updates.
+We prefer focused PRs rather than broad-sweeping updates.
-3. Issue a PR from your branch to the `post-public-comment` branch in USNISTGOV/800-63-3.
+3. Issue a PR from your branch to the `public-comment` branch in usnistgov/800-63A-ImplGuide.
+Please provide information in the PR comments about your organization and rationale for the suggested change.
 4. If we intend to merge the PR, we may engage via PR reviews and request changes before completing the merge.

-Please provide information about your organization and rationale for the suggested change.